aws/copilot-cli/site/content/docs/commands/task-run.md

   --entrypoint string              Optional.
 The entrypoint that is passed to "docker run" to override the default entrypoint.
   --env string                     Optional.
 Name of the environment.
                                    Cannot be specified with 'default', 'subnets' or 'security-groups' --env-vars stringToString        Optional.
-Environment variables specified by key=value separated with commas. (default []) --execution-role string          Optional.
+Environment variables specified by key=value separated by commas. (default []) --execution-role string          Optional.
 The role that grants the container agent permission to make AWS API calls.
   --follow                         Optional.
 Specifies if the logs should be streamed.
 -h, --help                         help for run --image string                   Optional.
 The image to run instead of building a Dockerfile.
   --memory int                     Optional.
 The amount of memory to reserve in MiB for each task. (default 512) --resource-tags stringToString   Optional.
-Labels with a key and value separated with commas.
+Labels with a key and value separated by commas.
                                    Allows you to categorize resources. (default []) --secrets stringToString         Optional.
 Secrets to inject into the container.
-Specified by key=value separated with commas. (default [])
+Specified by key=value separated by commas. (default [])
   --security-groups strings        Optional.
 The security group IDs for the task to use.
 Can be specified multiple times.
                                    Cannot be specified with 'app' or 'env'.
   --subnets strings                Optional.
 The subnet IDs for the task to use.
 Can be specified multiple times.